Fixing the Foundation: Local Solutions for Infill Housing

 Download Fixing the Foundation City by City (PDF, 24 pp, November 2013)

 Looking for more?
 In Smart Infill, Greenbelt Alliance provided an in-depth, practical guide to help elected officials and local residents invest in their communities to create inviting neighborhoods where people can afford to live.
-Smart Infill covers the most important actions local governments should take to set the stage for successful infill development—from planning to design to development—and includes case studies of some of the best infill from around the region.
+This infill housing research report covers the most important actions local governments should take to set the stage for successful infill development—from planning to design to development—and includes case studies of some of the best infill from around the region.
 Local governments all over the region—from big cities like San Jose to traditional suburbs like Concord to small towns like Cloverdale and Morgan Hill— have crafted visionary plans for how infill development, not sprawl, will make their communities great for decades to come.